Working Holiday in Canada

 • Your POE Letter of Introduction

-The Government of Canada also recommends bringing original copies of the documents you provided in your work permit application, e.g. Form IMM5707, a copy of your resume, digital picture, and if applicable, proof of medical exam and police certificate.
+The Government of Canada also recommends bringing original copies of the documents you provided in your application form, e.g. Form IMM5707, a copy of your resume, digital picture and, if applicable, proof of medical exam and police certificate(s).

 International Co-op (Internship) permit holders who will be in an unpaid position have to show they have enough funds to cover their living expenses for the entire duration of their stay in Canada.

-For all custom issues (“Can I bring this or that?”), check Canadian Food Inspection Agency list (Vegemite is probably okay, durian probably isn’t!).
+For all customs issues (“Can I bring this or that?”), check the Canadian Food Inspection Agency list (Vegemite is probably okay, durian probably isn’t!).

 17. Reviewing your Working Holiday permit once issued at the border